K8s Project - Understanding and Creating a Service - Part V

 kubectl get all -l app=myks8project

-This command will return all resources (pods, services, deployments, etc.) that have the label app=myks8project
+This command will return all resources (pods, services, deployments, etc.) that have the label app=myks8project.
+You should see something like this:

 NAME READY STATUS RESTARTS AGE